Master of Arts in Social Justice Education

 Funding and Tuition

 We are pleased to offer OISE Graduate Funding Packages to full-time MA students in year 1.
-For detailed and up-to-date information about tuition fees, funding, and financial support, visit Tuition and Financial Support.
+For detailed and up-to-date information about tuition fees, funding, and financial support, visit Tuition & Financial Support.

 Ready to join one of the world’s top universities?
 Take the next step in your academic journey and start your application to graduate studies at OISE.